 - Are there carpets in the building that have had water damage?

-If an individual is symptomatic and they are living or working in a toxic environment, it is critical that they leave until the building has been correctly remediated.
+If an individual is symptomatic and they’re living or working in a toxic environment, it is critical that they leave until the building has been correctly remediated.
 Not doing so will inhibit recovery.

 Specific Lab Testing For CIRS & Mold Exposure

 - TGFß-1 (transforming growth factor beta 1) is an important cytokine and growth factor involved in many processes.
-TGFß is the most anti-inflammatory cytokine operative in the immune system.
+TGFß is one of the most anti-inflammatory cytokines operative in the immune system.
 However, it has many different functions.
 It is critical in the immune balance between TH1, TH2 and TH17.
-TGFß-1 levels can rise considerably during and following mold exposure, typically >5,000 pg/ml.
-TGFß-1 can be elevated also during inflammatory processes, autoimmunity and may be elevated among those with joint hypermobility.
-It is possible that individuals with joint hypermobility may feature higher than normal levels of TGFß-1 because the extracellular matrix proteins regulate the transcription and differentiation of TGFß.
+From my experience, for some individuals, TGFß-1 levels may rise considerably during and following mold exposure.
+Not all individuals show elevations in TGFß-1 following mold exposure, however.
+Values greater than 5,000 pg/ml are often seen with acute mold exposure.
+TGFß-1 can be elevated also during inflammatory processes, autoimmunity and may be elevated among those with joint hypermobility syndromes such as EDS (15).
+It is possible that individuals with joint hypermobility may feature higher than normal levels of TGFß-1 because the extracellular matrix proteins regulate the transcription and differentiation of TGFß (16, 17).

 - C4a – Complement C4a is an immune component derived from the complement immune system.
-The complement immune system is comprised of 3 different parts: the lectin pathway, the classical component pathway, the alternative pathway.
+The complement immune system is comprised of 3 different parts: the lectin pathway, the classical component pathway and the alternative pathway.
 Mold and Lyme can both cause C4a levels to rise.
-Other types of infections can elevate C4a as well.
+Other pathologies can feature elevated C4a as well, such as CFS (19), .
 C4a is derived from Complement C4, specifically from the cleavage induced by MASP (mannan binding lectin serine protease).
 When C4a levels rise, it is suggestive of the activation of the Lectin pathway of the complement immune system.
 The lectin pathway does not recognize an antibody, but utilizes a polysaccharide or a collagen-like structure (called ficolin) to create an adhesive bond to the pathogen, or in this case the mold/mycotoxin antigen.
 C4a has a role of inhibiting mast cell activation that is induced by C3a and C5a.
-In mold and Lyme disease, the reference range for C4a is <2,830 ng/ml.
+In mold and Lyme disease, the reference range established by National Jewish Laboratory for C4a is <2,830 ng/ml (20).
 To date, the preferred lab for C4a testing is National Jewish labs rather than Lab Corp.
 Lab Corp uses a preservative called Futhan, which is believed to reduce the accuracy of C4a results.
-Lab Corp argues that the Futhan prevents degradation of the C4a blood sample, and agues that National Jewish Labs results is not accurate.
+Lab Corp argues that the Futhan prevents degradation of the C4a blood sample, and argues that National Jewish Labs results are not accurate.
+The debate over C4a testing methodologies highlights the necessity for standardization, which does not yet exist.

-- MMP9 – MMP9 stands for metalloproteinaise-9.
+- MMP9 – MMP9 is metalloproteinaise-9.
 It is one of a series of biological enzymes (known as matrix metalloproteinases) involved in the breakdown of the extracellular matrix (ECM).
 The ECM is comprised of numerous extracellular tissues, such as collagen, proteoglycans and glycosaminoglycans (such as glucosamine, hyaluronic acid, chondroitin sulfate, heparan sulfate).
 The ECM is a critical regulator of cell-to cell communication, growth factor binding, and plays a major role in various immune, endocrine and neurological networks.
-The activation of metalloproteinases can occur under many circumstances, such as in CIRS and mold exposure, mercury toxicity (10), and from fluoroquinolone antibiotics (9).
+The activation of metalloproteinases can occur under many circumstances, such as in mold exposure (12), mercury toxicity (10), and from fluoroquinolone antibiotics (9).

 - VEGF – Vascular endothelial growth factor is a protein that plays an important role in tissue oxygen utilization, angiogenesis (blood vessel formation) and endothelial function.
 CIRS patients often have high or low VEGF.
 High and low blood levels of VEGF correlate to symptoms related to circulatory problems, such as capillary hypoperfusion, tissue hypoxia, as well as weak muscle function.
 VEGF following exercise is necessary to stimulate muscle growth and anabolic recovery.
 A little known fact is that VEGF is a copper-dependent protein, whose functional capacities are regulated by tenascin proteins in the extracellular matrix.
 In fact, there is a correlation between copper-depletion cancer therapies and a reduction of VEGF levels.
 It is reasonable to speculate that a low VEGF may at least in part involve a copper deficiency.
 High or low VEGF may also be an indicator of extracellular matrix dysfunction, due to the regulatory effect the ECM plays with VEGF utilization.